farazsth98/farazsth98.github.io/_posts/2016-09-11-_int_free-Mental-Snapshot.md

     gdb-peda$ p global_max_fast  // to check size of fastbin on your machine
     $1 = 0x80

-    So, if p->size <= 0x80, place p in a fastbin of it's size and return
+    So, if p->size <= 0x80, place p in a fastbin of its size and return

     */
     }